AndreiaCifoni/ReactProject_streams/README.md

 ## Getting Started
-###Instalation
-After the download of this project, open it with the VSCode or other code editor of your preference.
+### Installation

-In the terminal of your code editor, enter in the folder "client" and install the npm package for the proper instalation of dependencies and versions needed.
+Clone this repository in your VSCode and open two tabs of the terminal.
+In the first tab, enter in the folder "client", install the npm package to obtain the dependencies and versions needed, and start the project.
 Use the following commands:

+$ cd client
-npm install
+$ npm install

-After that, run the code:

-npm start
+$ npm start

-You will also need to run the api code in a separate terminal by running:
+In the second tab of terminal, enter in the folder "api" and run.
+This folder will ac as our data base and will save all the "Streams" added in the project:

-cd api
+$ cd api
-npm start
+$ npm start

 ## Usage